saponace/alis/README.md

 # Follow these steps to install a new Manjaro linux system

 ## Install Manjaro-i3
-Boot from a Manjaro live drive and run the installer.
+Boot from a Manjaro-i3 live drive and run the installer.

 It is recommended to use BTRFS and enable filesystem encryption